Issai Schur: During the time of Nazism

 After the takeover by the Nazis and the elimination of the parliamentary opposition, the Law for the Restoration of the Professional Civil Service on 7 April 1933, prescribed the release of all distinguished public servants that held unpopular political opinions or who were "Jewish" in origin; a subsequent regulation extended this to professors and therefore also to Schur.
 Schur was suspended and excluded from the university system.
 His colleague Erhard Schmidt fought for his reinstatement, and since Schur had been a Prussian official before the First World War, he was allowed to participate in certain special lectures on teaching in the winter semester of 1933/1934 again.
 Schur withdrew his application for leave from the Science Minister and passed up the offer of a visiting professorship at the University of Wisconsin–Madison for the academic year 1933–34.
 One element that likely played a role in the rejection of the offer was that Schur no longer felt he could cope with the requirements that would have come with a new beginning in an English-speaking environment.

 Already in 1932, Schur's daughter Hilde had married the doctor Chaim Abelin in Bern.
 As a result, Issai Schur visited his daughter in Bern several times.
 In Zurich he met often with George Pólya, with whom he was on friendly terms since before the First World War.

 On such a trip to Switzerland in the summer of 1935, a letter reached Schur from Ludwig Bieberbach signed on behalf of the Rector's, stating that Schur should urgently seek him out in the University of Berlin.
 They needed to discuss an important matter with him.
 It involved Schur's dismissal on 30 September 1935.

 Schur remained a member of the Prussian Academy of Sciences after his release as a professor, but a little later he lost this last remnant of his official position.
 Due to an intervention from Bieberbach in the spring of 1938 he was forced to explain his resignation from the commission of the Academy.
-His membership in the Advisory Board of the Mathematical Journal was ended in early 1939.
+His membership in the Advisory Board of Mathematische Zeitschrift was ended in early 1939.